 - 4.1.2 Methodologies that are generally appropriate to be considered by the Independent Adviser include, but are not limited to, the following:

 - (i) Discounted cash flow method;

 - (ii) Price-earnings multiple valuation;

 - (iii) Market value; and

 - (iv) Asset-based approach.

-- 4.1.3 The Independent Adviser is encouraged, where possible, to conduct its own valuation of the subject matter instead of merely making comparisons against comparable companies and/or transactions.

-- 4.1.4 The Independent Adviser must be able to reasonably support its rationale for choosing any particular methodology(ies) as this is an important basis for the Independent Adviser's opinion.
+- 4.1.3 The Independent Adviser must be able to reasonably support its rationale for choosing any particular methodology(ies) as this is an important basis to the Independent Adviser's opinion.